jronallo/iiif-workshop/workshop/core-apis.md

 The general advice is to start by implementing the Image API.
 (Your institution might be the exception to that rule, but it isn't likely.)
 You can start by implementing the Image API and getting a lot of immediate benefit out of it.

 Then you can add the Presentation API so that you and your users can take advantage of greater levels of functionality and tools.
-The Presentation API itself may seem like a lot with a first look, but you can take a similar iterative approach to implementing manifests.
+The Presentation API itself may seem like a lot with a first look, but you can take a similar iterative approach to implementing presentation manifests.
 Even a minimal implementation done well can be a great advantage.
-As you progress you can layer on new functionality in your manifests.
+As you progress you can layer on new functionality in your presentation manifests.

-The hope is that this workshop will give you a thorough introduction to these APIs so that you can prioritize and plan your implementation.
+The hope is that this workshop will give you a thorough introduction to these core APIs so that you can prioritize and plan your implementation.

 As we near the end of the section on the core APIs, we'll come back to talking about how to take an [iterative approach to implementation](../presentation/data-workflows.md#iterative-example).